Snax777/python_chess_engine/README.md

 # python_chess_engine
-A regular chess written in python
+A regular chess software with a built-in engine -- all written in python